samofashhurst/quandoo/README.txt

 Prerequisites
 -------------

-1. Either Python 2 or 3 (I think that’s all)
+1. Either Python 2 or 3

+2. Install unittest-xml-reporting: pip install unittest-xml-reporting

 Running the Tests
 -----------------

 1. Open the folder in the command line

 2. To run all tests: python -m unittest quandoo

 3. To run a single test: python -m unittest quandoo.TestQuandoo.test_login_successs

+4. To run all tests and generate xml report: python -m quandoo

 Notes
 -----